seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 To stir a mutiny in the mildest thoughts
 And arm the minds of infants to exclaims.
 My lord, kneel down with me; Lavinia, kneel;
-And kneel, sweet boy, the Roman Hector’s hope;
+And kneel, sweet boy, the Roman Hector's hope;
 And swear with me, as, with the woful fere
-And father of that chaste dishonour’d dame,
+And father of that chaste dishonour'd dame,
-Lord Junius Brutus sware for Lucrece’ rape,
+Lord Junius Brutus sware for Lucrece' rape,
 That we will prosecute by good advice
 Mortal revenge upon these traitorous Goths,
 And see their blood, or die with this reproach.

 **TITUS ANDRONICUS**
-’Tis sure enough, an you knew how.
+'Tis sure enough, an you knew how.
 But if you hunt these bear-whelps, then beware:
 The dam will wake; and, if she wind you once,
-She’s with the lion deeply still in league,
+She's with the lion deeply still in league,
 And lulls him whilst she playeth on her back,
 And when he sleeps will she do what she list.
 You are a young huntsman, Marcus; let it alone;
 And, come, I will go get a leaf of brass,
 And with a gad of steel will write these words,
 And lay it by: the angry northern wind
-Will blow these sands, like Sibyl’s leaves, abroad,
+Will blow these sands, like Sibyl's leaves, abroad,
-And where’s your lesson, then?
+And where's your lesson, then?
 Boy, what say you?

 **Young LUCIUS**
 I say, my lord, that if I were a man,
-Their mother’s bed-chamber should not be safe
+Their mother's bed-chamber should not be safe
 For these bad bondmen to the yoke of Rome.

 **MARCUS ANDRONICUS**
-Ay, that’s my boy! thy father hath full oft
+Ay, that's my boy! thy father hath full oft
 For his ungrateful country done the like.

 **Young LUCIUS**